nathsagar96/json-placeholder-service/post-service/README.md

 ## Overview

 This is a Spring Boot application that provides a RESTful API for managing blog posts.
-The API allows users to create, retrieve, update, and delete posts.
+The API allows clients to create, retrieve, update, and delete posts.
 Each post contains a title, body, and is associated with a user.

 ## Prerequisites